psycedelicAI/high-security-facility-concept/docs/recovery-model.md

 # Recovery Model – High-Security Facility Concept

-> Konceptuell modell för återställning, fallback, reservrutiner och kontrollerad återgång till normal drift i en högsäker teknisk anläggning.
+> Conceptual model for restoration, fallback, contingency routines, and controlled return to normal operations in a high-security technical facility.

 ---